RapidSoftwareSolutions/Marketplace-Reminders-Package/README.md

 | smsBody | String     | Sms body

 ## Reminders.createWebhookReminder
 This endpoint allows you to create a new webhook Reminder.
-Timezone format follows the naming convention of moment.timezone.
+Timezone format follows the naming convention of [moment.timezone](https://momentjs.com/timezone/)
 You can use our service as webhook:
    ```
    https://webhooks.rapidapi.io/api/message/Reminders/webhookEvent/{projectName}/{projectKey} * see credentials description above